frankstepanski/node-express-course/week3/readme.md

 ![devtools](images/browser-devtools-about-tab.png)

-If you click on the stream for **about** you will see details about the header server response:
+If you click on the **about** stream you will see details about the header server response:

 ![devtools headers](images/browser-devtools-headers.png)